Common Coaching Topics

 Sometimes, people prefer coaching services as it is not as intimidating as therapy or because there are no mental health diagnoses involved.
 Insurance needs a mental health diagnosis to reimburse for therapy services, whereas, coaching does not involve insurance or diagnoses.
 Coaching is still a confidential process and we prioritize moving you towards healthier and happier living.

 Coaching is all about getting you to feel like your "ideal self" in all areas of your life.
 Maybe things have been very stressful lately or you would just like the professional guidance from someone outside of your social circle that can support you in decision-making and stress management.
 Working with a coach will help you achieve personal and professional goals faster and gain confidence so that you get on a path that leads to what you define as "success."
 In coaching, practical and educational tools are used to strategically move forward and create the life you want to be living.
+We focus on recognizing and addressing what is in your control and how you'd like to respond to things that are out of your control.

 What is best for our kids?
 How do we know when our parenting is "good enough?"